-I want to emphasise this point that those who have been working in a similar line for years in a permanent or quasi-permanent capacity should have the first claim, if they so choose, so that continuity of service and efficiency in the porduction unit are maintained.
+I want to emphasise this point that those who have been working in a similar line for years in a permanent or quasi-permanent capacity should have the first claim, if they so choose, so that continuity of service and efficiency in the porduction unit better facilities and terms and conditions of services are provided.
+On the other hand, other departments are being asked to send in names of the staff who may want to join this maintained.
 I hope the hon.
 Minister will bear this in mind and see that the demands of the staff are fully met.
 The other cut motion relates to the purchase of shares of the Hindustan Machine Tools Factory at a very high price.
 Messrs.
 Oerlikons were the joint partners in this enterprise, according to the contract.
 I do not understand why the Government have become so charitable to a foreign institution as to buy the shares at a very high price.
 It has been repeatedly stated by every committee which has been asked to go into the working of this organisation and even by parliamentary Committees like the Public Accounts Committee and the Estimates Committee, that this agreement has not been worked properly by the firm of Oerlikons, and they have failed to perform their part of the contract, as they were required to and as they agreed to, under the terms of the agreement.
 In spite of the best possible efforts of our Government, because of the lack of expert advice, the Factory could not work according to expectation.
 Even today, we are far from reaching the target of 400 lathes per year.
 Now that we are not in a position to scan the quality of the expert advice provided by the foreign firm, we want to purchase their shares at very high price, and still continue their participation as expert advisers.
 I would like to know from the Minister whether there is no scope under the agreement to demand compensation or damage from this particular foreign concern for giving improper, inadequate and even, if I may say so, wrong advice in respect of the working of the Machine Tool Factory.
-I would say that Government, instead of buying at a very high price their shares, should ask for damages, if we possibly can.

-With these words, I move my cut motions.
+I would say that Government, instead of buying at a very high price their shares, should ask for damages, if we possibly With these words, I move my cut motions.